eman3asem/donatecrypto/README.md

 Assumes the use of MetaMask for secure wallet interactions.

 ## Decision-Making Process:
+I used [this repo](https://github.com/Churanta/Blockchain-based-Charity-Donation-Platform.git) as a base for my project and I added and modified my own solution.
 ### Flask as the Backend:
 - Flask was chosen as the backend framework for its simplicity and ease of use.
 - Suitable for small to medium-sized applications, making it a good fit for a donation platform.